qobilidop/fire-lbg-suite/pre-process/README.md

 ### Box Run

 We are selecting our sample halos from the existing FIRE dark-matter-only box run L86 stored at `GalaxiesOnFIRE/boxes/L86`.
-Link `box/output` to `L86/output` to make the snapshots available for further processing.
+Link `box/output` to `L86/output`, which should include `snapdir_000` (z = 99) and `snapdir_005` (z = 2) at the least, to make the snapshots available for further processing.

 ### Sample Selection

-Run AHF on the box snapshot at redshift 2:
+Run AHF on the box snapshot at z = 2:
 ```console
 $ qsub job/box-ahf.sh  # takes ~ 0.5h
 $ ls box/ahf/*.AHF_halos  # to check the output